What is premature ovarian insufficiency?

 - medical history such as other autoimmune conditions.

-You should be offered a blood test to measure your levels of the hormones FSH, AMH and oestrogen.
+You should be offered a blood test to measure your hormone levels (FSH, AMH and oestrogen).
 You may also be offered a blood test to check for diabetes and thyroid problems.

-It is very rare, but POI can be caused by a problem with the chromosomes (the cells in the body that hold genetic information).
+It is very rare, but POI can be caused by a problem with the chromosomes, which are contained in the cells in the body that hold genetic information.
 If you are under 35 you may be offered a blood test to check your chromosomes.